Eun-Min/OpenKCsauce/README.md

 ## Our Project

 ● Name of Project
-undefined until now.
+CHOP
+-> it means....
+1) related team name : pronunciate 'Chup' of KetChup more cute
+2) related game : strike monsters! in game

 ● Name of Team
 Open KetChup Sauce